PHLAK/CodingStandards/README.md

 Usage
 -----

+After installation you may initialze the coding standards configuration with the provided `cs` executable.

+    composer exec cs init

-After installing in your project, create a `.php-cs-fxer.dist.php` file in the root folder with the following contents.
+Alternatively you may manually create a `.php-cs-fxer.dist.php` file in the root folder with the following contents.

 ```php
 <?php